Use rstream as a Connectivity Layer for Codex

 rstream forward 3000 --name codex-local --label source=codex --label purpose=review

-Through MCP, Codex should use the managed local tunnel registry so the tunnel can be listed and stopped after the current turn:
+Through MCP, Codex uses the managed local tunnel registry so the tunnel can be listed and stopped after the current turn:

 rstream_local_tunnel_expose(port="3000", name="codex-local")